 Marx’s earlier writings, which Chomsky here describes as stemming from the Late Enlightenment, which put in the social historian’s vernacular, was “socialism from below”.
-This philosophical stance requires that the application of socialism be done by the people themselves, not by some state or party apparatus, which itself formed class division.
-For many in the 19th century was, what socialist writer David McNally called, “the dream of freedom,” and this was a concept that was front and center within the work of Marx.
+This philosophical stance requires that the application of socialism be done by the people themselves, not by some state or party apparatus, which the existence of formed its own class division.
+For many who lived during the 19th-century, they lived in what socialist writer David McNally called, “the dream of freedom,” and this was precisely the concept that was front and center within the work of Marx.
 McNally wrote in 1984 that “Marx was the first major socialist thinker who came to socialism through the struggle for democratic rights.”

-In later years however, Marx increasingly lets suggestions that proletariat would need to be led, creep into his work.
+In later years, however, Marx increasingly lets suggestions that proletariat would need to be led, creep into his work.
 This approach is defined as “socialism from above,” and was a guiding concept that earlier socialist thinkers such as Gracchus Babeuf 1760-1797 and Adolphe Blanqui 1798-1854 had already embraced.
-Blanqui, was well established in Paris leftist circles when Marx arrived in 1843, believed that most Frenchmen, of whom fifty percent were farmers, sought only to be left alone to farm, and have legal protections to retain their personal property.
+Blanqui, who was well-established in Parisian leftist circles when Marx arrived in 1843, believed that the French farmer sought only to be left alone; that their only real desire of the government was to have legal protections to retain their personal property.
 They almost universally had no interest in the kind of wholesale economic change urban leftists proposed.
-Any revolution, they reasoned must be by the workers, and led by a socialist elite, and it would have to occur in Paris.
-Blanqui would not see the ultimate test of this theory, as he had died in 1854, but the social elite did lead the massive Paris uprising of 1871, which yielded disastrous results.
+Any revolution, Blanqui reasoned, must be by the workers and led by a socialist elite.
+Moreover, it would have to occur in Paris.
+Blanqui would not see the ultimate test of this theory, as he had died in 1854, but the social elite did lead the massive Paris uprising of 1871, the result of which yielded disastrous results.